Using Pulse Views

 Pulse provides a variety of different views to help you monitor Geode clusters, members, and regions.

 The following sections provide an overview of the main Pulse views:

-The cluster view is a high-level overview of the cluster.
+The cluster view is a high-level overview of the Geode distributed system.
 It is displayed immediately after you log into Pulse.
 Information displays around the perimeter of the cluster view show statistics such as memory usage, JVM pauses, and throughput.
-You can use the cluster view to drill down into details for individual members and regions in the cluster.
+You can use the cluster view to drill down into details for individual members and regions in the distributed system.

 Use these basic controls while in Cluster view:

-- Click Members or Data to display information about Geode members or data regions in the cluster.
+- Click Members or Data to display information about Geode members or data regions in the distributed system.

 Click the display icons to display the Geode members using icon view, block view, or table view.
 Note that icon view is available only when displaying Members.

 For example, the following shows Geode Members displayed in table view:

 - While in block view or table view, click the name of a Geode member to display additional information in the Member View.